frogman141/ssf_cs109/lectures/lecture_17_Bayesian_Methods_Continued/alex_notes.md

         -  **Algorithm For Each Trail:**
             1. Sample a random variable X, from the prior B, for all B
             2. Select the bandit with the largest sample, i.e. select bandit B = argmax Xb
-            3. Ovserve the result of pulling bandit B, and update your prior
+            3. Observe the result of pulling bandit B, and update your prior
             4. Return to step 1.
         - The bayesian solution does assume the starting priors of winning for each bandit to begin with.
 Typically, the start assumption is a flat prior.
         - That is at the beginning we assume all probabilities of winning are equally likely.
 This is called a minimally informative prior.